Financial services AI: beyond fraud detection

 But here’s what nobody talks about: the failure modes.
 Capital One’s Eno doesn’t try to be human.
 It’s clearly a bot, clearly limited, but clearly useful.
 It monitors transactions, catches duplicate charges, spots unusual tips.
 Simple.
 Focused.
 Effective.

 Compare that to banks trying to build “conversational AI” that pretends to be human until it spectacularly fails.
-I’d rather have a dumb bot that knows it’s dumb than a smart bot that thinks it’s smarter than it is.
+Better to have a limited bot that knows its limits than an ambitious bot that thinks it’s smarter than it is.

 The models already work pretty well.
 What doesn’t work is the process around them.
 CGI found that 95% of SME lending decisions can be automated - not because AI makes better credit decisions, but because it makes them consistently.